PhilJd/contiguous_pytorch_params/README.md

    keep using `parameters.original()`.

 ## Disclaimer
-This is still a rather new project.
+This is still a rather new project and considered experimental.
 If you encounter a bug, please file an issue if there is no matching existing issue!
 Also, if you find this project helpful, consider leaving a star to keep me motivated or spread the word and help people to train their models faster :)

 ## Install
 ```